ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 This project contains tutorials for setting up Resiliency such as High Availability, Failover, and Disaster Recovery for the above application.
  - [refarch-cloudnative-resiliency](https://github.com/ibm-cloud-architecture/refarch-cloudnative-resiliency/tree/kube-int)   - The Resiliency Assets will be managed here
- - [refarch-cloudnative-csmo](https://github.com/ibm-cloud-architecture/refarch-cloudnative-csmo/tree/kube-int)   - The BlueCompute application end-to-end cloud service management
+ - [refarch-cloudnative-kubernetes-csmo](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes-csmo)   - The BlueCompute application end-to-end cloud service management for Kubernetes based deployment

 ## Run the reference application in IBM Cloud